Create an issuer¶

 PDF file using separated HTML and CSS content.
 Linked files (e.g. embedded

-images) are expected to be referenced using the file://
+images) are expected to be referenced using the file:// protocol (a custom

 url fetcher will integrate those files in the final document).
 But, when using